A

 Everybody

-to know what I knew exactly.
+wanted to know what I knew, exactly.

-You see, Mallo
+You

-because they hadn't finished laughing at him.
-That's the way I saw it,
+around because they hadn’t finished laughing at him.
+That’s the way I saw it,

 anyway.

-Mallo and me
+Mallo

-disappeared before.
+had disappeared before.
 This story went: after three days his mother found him

 hiding under his bed with twenty-five curly-wurlies, six bottles of coke, some